 - b) the principles of natural and artificial lighting design.
-1 - c) strategies for using and modulating natural light. - d) Students competently select and apply luminaires and light sources. - e) Students have awareness of a range of sources for information and research about color. - f) Students understand how light and color in the interior environment impact health, safety, and wellbeing.
+1 - c) strategies for using and modulating natural light. - d) Students competently select and apply luminaires and light sources. - e) Students have awareness of a range of sources for information and research about color. - f) Students understand how light and color in the interior environment impact health, safety, and wellbeing in the interior environment.